cyberark/SkyArk/README.md

 }
 ```

-# Share your thoughts and feedback
+# Share Your Thoughts And Feedback
 Asaf Hecht ([@Hechtov](https://twitter.com/Hechtov)) and CyberArk Labs